Volley Week logo

 • Tours VB (France)

-This is exactly the phase Levski's path leads to.
-If the Bulgarians successfully pass through the second and third qualifying rounds, they will join this elite and play at least six matches against leading teams from the continent.
+This is precisely the phase Levski's path leads to.
+If the Bulgarians successfully pass through the second and third qualifying rounds, they will join this elite and play a minimum of six matches against leading teams from the continent.

 2nd RoundMursa Osijek (CRO)04.11 / 12.11.2025Winner 3rd Round